scottjad/slice/README.markdown

 Write composable slices of html, css, and js in Clojure.

-Not production-ready.
-I haven't even looked at the output in a browser :)

 Slice uses Scriptjure, Hiccup, and Cssgen for the hard stuff.

 ## Motivation